This Soft Pretzel Bites with Smoked Gouda Cheese Dip recipe = pure happiness. 🥨

 Melt the remaining two tablespoons of butter in the microwave, brush each pretzel bite with butter, then sprinkle with coarse Kosher salt.

 Bake in a preheated four hundred fifty-degree oven for eight to twelve minutes.
 The cooking time will depend on the size you cut your pretzels.
 Also, every oven is different!
 Cook the pretzels until golden brown and fluffy on the inside.

 You could also bake the pretzel bites in your air fryer.

 This smoked gouda cheese dip is soooo simple, creamy, and delicious.
 In a saucepan over medium heat, warm the milk with the butter just until it melts.
 Sprinkle in the cumin, garlic powder, and cayenne and stir to combine.
 Turn the heat to low.
 Break up the American cheese straight into the pot, stirring in between.
 Once that’s almost melted, add in the smoked gouda and keep stirring until the cheese is completely melted.
 Tip in your Rotel (I use hot, but you can use any kind you like).
 Serve immediately with your soft pretzel bites!

 You can freeze any leftover and pretzel bites and smoked gouda cheese dip (separately).
 I like to reheat the pretzel bites in the air fryer and cheese dip in a pot on the stove, slow cooker, or dip warmer.
-They’ll be (almost) as good as new!
+They’ll be (almost) new!